 To an admiring bog!

+If you’re using PowerShell, you will need to set the environment variable and run the program in two commands rather than one:

+$ $env.CASE_INSENSITIVE=1

+$ cargo run to poem.txt

 Excellent, we also got lines containing “To”!
-Our minigrep program can now do case insensitive searching, controlled by an environment variable.
+Our minigrep program can now do case-insensitive searching controlled by an environment variable.
 Now you know how to manage options set using either command line arguments or environment variables!

-Some programs allow both arguments and environment variables for the same configuration.
+Some programs allow arguments and environment variables for the same configuration.
 In those cases, the programs decide that one or the other takes precedence.
 For another exercise on your own, try controlling case insensitivity through either a command line argument or an environment variable.
 Decide whether the command line argument or the environment variable should take precedence if the program is run with one set to case sensitive and one set to case insensitive.

-The std::env module contains many more useful features for dealing with environment variables; check out its documentation to see what’s available.
+The std::env module contains many more useful features for dealing with environment variables: check out its documentation to see what is available.

 Writing Error Messages to Standard Error Instead of Standard Output

-At the moment we’re writing all of our output to the terminal with the println! function.
-Most terminals provide two kinds of output: standard output for general information (sometimes abbreviated as stdout in code), and standard error for error messages (stderr).
-This distinction enables users to choose whether to direct a the successful output of a program to a file but still print error messages to the screen.
+At the moment we’re writing all of our output to the terminal using the println! function.
+Most terminals provide two kinds of output: standard output (stdout) for general information and standard error (stderr) for error messages.
+This distinction enables users to choose to direct the successful output of a program to a file but still print error messages to the screen.

-The println! function is only capable of printing to standard output, though, so we have to use something else in order to print to standard error.
+The println! function is only capable of printing to standard output, so we have to use something else to print to standard error.

-Checking Where Errors are Written to
+Checking Where Errors Are Written to

-First, let’s observe how all content printed by minigrep is currently being written to standard output, including error messages that we want to write to standard error instead.
-We’ll do that by redirecting the standard output stream to a file while we also intentionally cause an error.
+First, let’s observe how the content printed by minigrep is currently being written to standard output, including any error messages we want to write to standard error instead.
+We’ll do that by redirecting the standard output stream to a file while also intentionally causing an error.
 We won’t redirect the standard error stream, so any content sent to standard error will continue to display on the screen.

-Command line programs are expected to send error messages to the standard error stream so that we can still see error messages on the screen even if we choose to redirect the standard output stream to a file.
-Our program is not currently well-behaved; we’re about to see that it saves the error message output to the file instead!
+Command line programs are expected to send error messages to the standard error stream so we can still see error messages on the screen even if we redirect the standard output stream to a file.
+Our program is not currently well-behaved: we’re about to see that it saves the error message output to a file instead!

 The way to demonstrate this behavior is by running the program with > and the filename, output.txt, that we want to redirect the standard output stream to.
-We’re not going to pass any arguments, which should cause an error:
+We won’t pass any arguments, which should cause an error:

 $ cargo run > output.txt

 The > syntax tells the shell to write the contents of standard output to output.txt instead of the screen.
 We didn’t see the error message we were expecting printed on the screen, so that means it must have ended up in the file.
-Let’s see what output.txt contains:
+This is what output.txt contains:

 Problem parsing arguments: not enough arguments

 Yup, our error message is being printed to standard output.
-It’s much more useful for error messages like this to be printed to standard error, and have only data from a successful run end up in the file when we redirect standard output in this way.
+It’s much more useful for error messages like this to be printed to standard error and have only data from a successful run end up in the file when we redirect standard output this way.
 We’ll change that.

 Printing Errors to Standard Error